hirossan4049/tgfile/README.md

 A python CLI/module to download and upload from [gigafile](https://gigafile.nu/).

-Note: PyPI package name is `gigafile` since `gfile` isn't available.
-Both CLI and module name are still `gfile`.
+Note: PyPI package name is `gigafile` since `gfile` wasn't available.
+Both CLI and module names are still `gfile`.

 A major update from [the original](https://github.com/Sraq-Zit/gfile).
 Highlights: